Mindful Eating & Diabetes: How Can It Help Your Clients?

 - "I want to be healthy without focusing on my weight."

 While many professionals have taken classes and read books about mindful eating, many haven’t had the opportunity to practice typical or challenging counseling scenarios like the examples listed above.
-This is why the WN4DC Symposium is excited to announce its new coaching program.
+If you are in this situation, pause and identify the opportunities available to deepen your practice and skillfulness.
+Options include additional training, peer support, retreats and coaching.

-The coaching program offers six different live-coaching packages with a range of topics for you to choose from.
-This coaching session will help you synthesize your learning and identify how to bring your mindfulness training into your current practice.
-Together with your peers, this coaching session will identify opportunities and techniques to welcome the present moment with empathy for your client, allowing them to disrupt habitual patterns of thinking and acting.
+Together with your peers, coaching will identify opportunities and techniques to welcome the present moment with empathy for your client, allowing them to disrupt habitual patterns of thinking and acting.

 Learn more at www.wn4dcsymposium.com